This spring the Wadsworth High School theater is putting on the play No Signs of Intelligent Life at the Wadsworth High School auditorium.

 -

-EntertainmentWadsworth High's Performance of "A Wrinkle In Time" Opens November 14 [Video]
+EntertainmentWadsworth High's Performance Of "A Wrinkle In Time" Opens November 14 [Video]

 -